 Göbekli Tepe (Turkey) is considered the oldest man-made construction on the list, with buildings approximately 10,000-12,000 years old.

-The Sydney Opera House (Australia) is the youngest entry.
+The Sydney Opera House (Australia) is the youngest entry on the World Heritage list.
 It was only completed in 1973!

 It’s hard to determine the most-visited site.
 However, it’s estimated that several World Heritage sites in China see upwards of 15 million visitors each year.
 This includes the Great Wall of China, and the Imperial Palace in Beijing.
 The Taj Mahal (India) and Paris, Banks of the Seine (France) are likely the most visited sites outside of China.